×

 Deltastreamer is a Hudi utility for pulling changes from DFS, Kafka, or other upstream sources for ingestion into Hudi tables.
 When invoked on the table’s Kafka topic, Deltastreamer pulls the changes and writes them to the appropriate Hudi table.

-What are the scalability and performance characteristics of Apache Hudi?
+Apache Hudi scalability and performance characteristics

 Hudi’s capabilities deliver fast query performance that scales easily as data volumes grow.
 Cloud storage management services automatically optimize files for efficient query performance.
 For example, queries become less efficient as file sizes shrink and file count expands.
 Rather than creating new file groups for incoming data, Hudi will distribute inserts to existing groups.